Piecewise linear structures on topological manifolds: Introduction

-\m It is remarkable that the inverse is also true provided that $\dim M\ge 5$.
-In greater detail, $M$ admits a PL structure if $f$ admits a $p$-lifting (the Existence Theorem \ref{exist}), and $PL$ structures on $M$ are in a bijective correspondence with fiberwise homotopy classes of $p$-liftings of $f$ (the Classification Theorem \ref{classif}).
-Kirby and Siebenmann proved these theorems and, moreover, they proved that $TOP/PL$ is the Eilenberg--Mac Lane space $K(\ZZ/2,3)$.
-Thus, there is only one obstruction
+\m It is remarkable that the inverse is also true provided that $\dim M\geqslant 5$.
+In greater detail, $M$ admits a PL structure if $f$ admits a $\ga$-lifting (the Existence Theorem \ref{exist}), and PL structures on $M$ are in a bijective correspondence with fiberwise homotopy classes of $\ga$-liftings of $f$ (the Classification Theorem \ref{classif}).
+Kirby and Siebenmann proved these theorems and, moreover, they proved the following Main Theorem: